 Data Reference

-Enigma models every U.S. business as a graph of interconnected entities — brands, locations, legal structures, and people — powered by graph-model-1.
-Each entity carries attributes (observed facts), derived metrics (computed aggregations like card transaction revenue), and relationships to other entities.
+Enigma models every U.S. business as a graph of four core entities: brands, operating locations, legal entities, and people.
+Each entity carries attributes (observed facts like operating status or NAICS code), derived metrics (computed aggregations like 12-month card revenue), and relationships to other entities.
+The graph itself is graph-model-1.

 Entities